-Still keen to try for a normal delivery, Preeti came to Sitaram Bhartia for a second opinion.
+Everything was going smoothly for her until now.
+Still keen to try for a normal delivery, Preeti and her husband came to Sitaram Bhartia for a second opinion.

 Does a cord around the neck risk the baby’s health?

 Still many expectant parents imagine that the cord around the neck is like a rope that will strangulate their baby during labour.
+This is not true.

-The umbilical cord is long and it moves with the baby as it journeys through the birth canal.
+The umbilical cord is long and it moves with the baby as he journeys through the birth canal.
 The cord itself is soft and filled with a jelly-like substance that cushions the blood vessels carrying oxygen and nutrients to the baby.